 17. Would you buy another book written by this author?

 As Mickey Spillane says, ‘The first page sells this book.
 The last page sells your next book.’

-This is not an in-depth assessment of the book, but it will help you to understand what you like to read and what you should be aware of when you start to write book reviews and fiction.
+Ask these questions a reader needs to ask to become a better writer.
+While this is not an in-depth assessment of a book, it will help you to understand what you like to read.
+It also makes you more aware when you start to write book reviews and fiction.

 © Amanda Patterson

 If you enjoyed this article, read: